bios2/biodiversity_modelling_2025/vignettes/getting_started_madingleyr_on_HPC.md

 ## 3. Load R and dependencies

-Modules are how you load software on Cedar.
+Modules are how you load software on Alliance HPC clusters.

 Check what’s available: